SamitDharia/SmartCFDTradingAgent_Revolut/docs/LESSONS_LEARNED.md

 *   **Learning:** It's crucial to understand the full lifecycle of a trade (entry, management, exit).
 We realized that an entry-only strategy is incomplete and carries significant risk, prompting the immediate focus on implementing stop-loss and take-profit logic.
 *   **Good Practice:** Creating the `PROJECT_SUMMARY.md` and this `LESSONS_LEARNED.md` document.
 This helps formalize the project's progress and learnings, which is invaluable for portfolio building and future reference.

+## Section 4.1: Trade Lifecycle Completeness (Entry → Arm Exits → OCO Closure)

+*   **Gap Identified:** Entry orders were placed, but exit orders (TP/SL) were not armed automatically on fill for crypto where native OCO is unavailable.
+*   **Resolution:** Implemented client-side OCO with two separate orders (limit and stop) and cancel-on-fill logic.
+Persisted client_order_ids in the trade group to reconcile reliably.
+*   **Lesson:** Persist and reconcile by client_order_id, not transient broker IDs, to avoid fragile lookups and simplify idempotent operations.

 ## Section 5: Networking & Deployment

 *   **Mistake:** Running the application on a network with an active VPN caused SSL certificate verification failures.